Assam State Zoo cum Botanical Garden

 The Assam State Zoo cum Botanical Garden (popularly known as Guwahati Zoo) is the largest of its kind in the North East region and it is spread across 432 acre (175 hectare).
 The zoo is located within the Hengrabari Reserved Forest at Guwahati, India.
-The zoo is home to about 895 animals, birds and reptiles representing almost 113 species of animals and birds from around the world.
+The zoo is home to about more than 1125 numbers of animals, birds and reptiles representing over 115 species of animals and birds from around the world.

-The Divisional officer of Assam State Zoo is Mr Tejas Mariswamy from Mysore, Karnataka.
+The Divisional officer of Assam State Zoo is Dr. Ashwini Kumar, IFS.

 History

 The 64th session of Indian National Congress was held in Guwahati, in 1957.
 The Organising committee of INC organised an exhibit with included few animals and birds, of which a female leopard cub named Spotty was the favourite.
 After the meeting came to an end, it was felt to necessity of a zoo to house these animals.

 These animals were shifted to Japorigog in the Hengrabari Reserve forest, with an area of 130 Hectare, suitable to create facilities and house these animals, thus, The Assam State Zoo was established in the year 1957 and was open to public viewing in the year 1958.

-The total number of animals and birds, at the time of its inception was 42 (22 species) and 236 (31 species) respectively.